-½ cup (40g) fine shredded coconut / desiccated coconut
+- ½ cup (40g) fine shredded coconut / desiccated coconut

-> - Using wet hands, gently wrap about 2 tablespoons of the bliss ball mixture around each raspberry making sure there are no gaps otherwise the raspberry may leak.
-Place balls on a lined plate or tray and set aside in the freezer.
+- Using wet hands, gently wrap about 2 tablespoons of the bliss ball mixture around each raspberry making sure there are no gaps otherwise the raspberry may leak.
+Place balls on a lined plate or tray and set aside in the freezer until needed.

-> - When the balls are firm to the touch, remove from the freezer.
+- When the balls are firm to the touch, remove from the freezer.
 Using a fork, quickly dip each ball in the chocolate then toss in the coconut.
 Return the balls to the freezer for at least 10 minutes to allow the chocolate to set.

-> - Store bliss balls in an airtight container in the fridge for up to 5 days or in the freezer for up to 1 month.
+- Store bliss balls in an airtight container in the fridge for up to 5 days or in the freezer for up to 1 month.
 The bliss balls can be kept at room temperature for 1 day.